wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 $ spin -p -t -k queenfourbyfour.pml.trail  queenfourbyfour.pml
 ```

 The above will generate output that includes the contents of the _`result`_ array, our solution to the puzzle.
-Somewhere near the end of the generated output, you’ll see the _`result`_ array printed:
+Somewhere near the end of the generated output, you will see the _`result`_ array printed:

 ```
 result[0] = 2